avraham-bernstein/avraham-bernstein.github.io/index.html.md

 1. vigorous exercise, both aerobic and muscular

-	* intensive aerobic excercise at least 20 minutes 3x per week floods the hippocampus with blood which _generates_ new brain cells; where intensive means 80-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70
+	* _intensive_ aerobic excercise for at least 20 minutes 3x per week which [floods the hippocampus with blood which generates new brain cells]( https://www.ted.com/talks/wendy_suzuki_the_brain_changing_benefits_of_exercise ); where intensive means 80-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70 bpm

-	* daily walks for 15-30 minutes
+	* daily walks for 15-30 minutes, ideally 2x per day

+	* daily stretching or yoga

-	* lift weights that are heavy for you, at least 2x per week; increases bone density which _reverses_ osteoporosis; do 2 sets of 6-8, where the second last lift in the set has achieved muscle exhaustion, so the last lift also relies upon the tendon; requires rest/recovery of 2-3 days in order to prevent tendon injury
+	* lift weights that exercise various muscles that are heavy for you, at least 2x per week; increases bone density which _reverses_ osteoporosis; do 2 sets of 6-8, where the second last lift in the set has achieved muscle exhaustion, so the last lift also relies upon tendon assistance; requires rest/recovery of 2-3 days in order to prevent tendon injury

 2. proper diet

-	* especially monitor sugar and cholesterol
+	* especially monitor sugar and cholesterol with regular blood tests, i.e. once every 3-6 months

+	* regularly drink lots of unsweetened water; I prefer to add a few drops of natural lemon juice

-	* eat fruits and vegetables
+	* eat raw fruits and raw (or steamed) vegetables, especially those with [anti-carcinogenic properties]( https://www.healwithfood.org/cancer/foods.php )

-	* prefer fish over meat
+	* eat fish with omega-3 fatty acids, and limit meat consumption

-	* limit milk
+	* limit milk consumption (with the exception of non-sweetened probiotic cultured yogurt)

-	* limit alcohol
+	* limit alcohol consumption

 	* don't smoke

+	* control your weight which helps to regulate blood pressure and limits joint pains

 3. proper sleep habits

-	* at least 7 hours
+	* at least 7 hours of night time sleep

+	* take an occasional nap

 4. cognitively challenging activities